 Malmsey is a type of Madeira (a sweet wine similar to sherry) made from malvasia grapes.
 Madeira as a rule tends to not be that expensive, but Malmsey tends to be on the higher price side of the madeiras, coming in around $25.
 The good thing is that you can drink it smooth as a dessert wine, or use it in sauces.
 It will keep at room temperature for a very long time.
 If you can't find the malmsey or don't want to spend as much on the wine, pick up regular Madeira.
 You can also use red wine but be warned it will taste completely unlike what Scappi likely intended.

-Rose vinegar isn't something we have today but we do have white wine vinegar and rosewater.
-Combining the two are a decent modern equivalent.
+Rose vinegar isn't common today but you can find a modern version on Amazon, or you could combine white wine vinegar and traditional rosewater (found in Middle Eastern groceries) for a decent modern equivalent.
 Rosewater is an increasingly common ingredient in pastries and cocktails so it is easier to procure than in the past.
-I also turned to Amazon for rosewater for this recipe.
-Note that this stuff is VERY potent.
-A little goes a long long way.
-In this recipe you may find that it seems overpowering, even with the small amount required.
 Don't worry, when it cooks it blends very nicely.
 You can probably also find it in Middle Eastern or Greek markets.

 Visciola cherries are probably the closest cherry we have today to what cherries in Scappi's time would have tasted like.
 Today's cherries are sweeter than they would have been in the Renaissance.
 That said, the differences are bound to be small so don't sweat it and get what you like.